-The aggregate balance of emoluments paid to the Directors as a whole, including pension payments was £47,009 (31 March 2012 £73,340) Management consider the statutory Directors to be the key management personnel of the company b) The average number of persons employed by the company during the accounting period was as follows:
+The aggregate balance of emoluments paid to the Directors, including pension payments was £nil (2013: £10,498).
+The amount of contributions paid in the year was £nil (2013: £690).
+Management consider the statutory Directors to be the key management personnel of the company.

+b) The average number of persons employed by the company during the accounting year was as follows: